mramshaw/Intro-to-ML/README.md

 [Not to mention the (very expensive) computer time wasted.]

-For a quick introduction, have a look at this great tutorial:
+For a quick introduction to data cleaning with `numpy` and `pandas`, have a look at this great tutorial:

     https://realpython.com/python-data-cleaning-numpy-pandas/